 They may also attempt to humiliate you at your workplace or school by causing a scene, talking to your boss or teachers, or lying to your co-workers and classmates.

 An abusive partner might explode with rage or use intimidation tactics, such as slamming their fists into walls or not allowing you to leave the house during a fight.

 Name-calling and put-downs

-Insults aimed to humiliate and belittle your interests, appearance, or accomplishments are verbal abuse.
+Insults aimed to humiliate and belittle your interests, appearance, or accomplishments all count as verbal abuse.